ckranig/bitsquatting/README.md

 * go

 In order to easily use zdns in scripts add the zdns folder that you cloned to your path.

+## Running
+Running full_run.py will generate all of the data required for analysis.